 Although the differences are fairly small, there is potential for mistakes when you are deploying a feature to multiple sites and you can create unnecessarily risky work for rollback and updates.

 Customize the KB using Solutions

-Since the KB Accelerators sample has extensive modification to the site templates, our feature files contains these artifacts:
+Since the Bamboo Knowledge Base sample has extensive modification to the site templates, our feature files contains these artifacts:

 - Master page (kbmaster-001.master and kbmaster002.master)

 - Style sheet (kbclient.css)

 We will continue with our use case and use Visual Studio to package all the files into a WSS Solutions Package (.WSP) file, (which is really a CAB file in disguise), to be ready for upload into SharePoint.

 To create a Solution Package deployment, you would follow these steps: